skjha1/Data-Structure-Algorithm-Programs/README.md

 In software development we have two phases:-
 * Design
 * Implementation
 * For designing any kind of software we should have a blueprint for that, i.e we can not develop any software on hit and trial basis.
-So this is how Algorithm came.
-Algorithm:- It is the core of computer science to develop any kind of software we need a approach to get it.
-So algorithm is step by step procedure do solve any kind of computational problem.
+* Algorithm:- Algorithm is step by step procedure do solve any kind of computational problem & It is the core of computer science.
 * There is certain point about algorithm:-
 *	Algorithm is written at design time.
 *	For writing any effective one should have Proper domain Knowledge.